softeng-feup/open-cx-jakepaulers/docs/README.md

 ---
 ## Test

 To make sure the application performed as expected we planned to run some automated tests using gherkin to test some features.
-However, at this moment only developed one test using gherkin since gherkin integration into flutter was not as friendly as we initially expected requiring some code restructuration.
+However, at this moment only developed one test using gherkin since integrating it into flutter was not as friendly as we initially expected, and would required a lot of code to be restructured.

 The planned features to be tested are: